RequestNetwork/requestNetwork/packages/docs/docs/guides/3-API/0-portal-intro.md

 Aside the guide, you can also consult [the API documentation](https://api-docs.request.network/).

+# Authentication

+All API endpoints are authenticated.
+Two mechanisms are currently allowed:

+- API Key, explained below, to be used for scripting and test purposes
+- OAuth, explained in the [Apps](3-api-apps) section

+# Action

+## Request identity

 ## Portal outlook

 If you have not already done it, head towards [the Request dashboard](https://dashboard.request.network) and create your account.